* If viewing on a mobile device, click the white dot in the corner of artwork to get full description.

 Beginning a new series is always a challenge, but after finishing the three years to publish the book 108, it seemed particularly difficult.
 I wrote in my journal “not sure what to do next but the water runs under and around the ice and boulders.”

 This particular phrase comes from the I Ching, the book of change.
-Even though patterns using 108 will continue, I decided to move on to accumulations and mark-making without that particular number of repetitions being essential.
+Even though patterns using 108 will continue, I decided to move on to accumulations and mark-making without a particular number of repetitions being essential.

 Catherine Eaton Skinner